 One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://mtsu.pressbooks.pub/ introtoedshell/?p=1050#oembed-1

 Then there is the issue of educational distribution within a nation.
 In December 2010, the results of a test called the Program for International Student Assessment (PISA), which is administered to 15-year-old students worldwide, were released.
 Those results showed that students in the United States had fallen from 15th to 25th in the rankings for science and math (National Public Radio 2010).
 Students at the top of the rankings hailed from Shanghai, Finland, Hong Kong, and Singapore.